C2DH/ranketwo/_units/boder/clip.fr.md

 ---
 title: David Boder, from wire recorder to website
 type: clip
-parent: boder
+parent: boder.fr
 duration: 5
 ---

-This is the small boder don't boder.
+This is the small boder don't boder. (fr version)

 <!-- more -->
 David Boder, from wire recorder to website